Connections - August 31, 2023

 Students who receive special education and preschool services should have received communication by phone from your child’s bus driver by August 31.
 If you have not received a phone call by September 1, please contact our dispatch office at 425-936-1120.
 Please remember this is a busy time of year and they will get back to you as soon as possible.

 Questions about buses?
-Contact the Transportation Department at 425-936-1120 or visit the transportation page.
+Visit the transportation page.

 Walking or Bicycling: Walking and bicycling are healthy ways for students to get to school.
 Suggested Walk Route Maps for elementary schools are available on the district website.
 A subcommittee of the district’s Safety Advisory Committee, along with traffic and pedestrian safety experts, worked with a consultant to develop these safe walking/biking routes.